TB-CORP/TopBrains/knowledge-base/git-branching-strategy.md

 # Git branching strategy
+Git branching strategy is a base guideline of how to create and work with [Git](https://git-scm.com/) branches.
 The primary git [branching](https://en.wikipedia.org/wiki/Branching_(version_control)) strategy should be the GitFlow.
 See more information in this document below and refer existing repositories branching.
 If there is a strong need to choose a different strategy, it's allowed, but consult with the team leader or CTO.
 If there is no need to follow [semantic versioning](https://en.wikipedia.org/wiki/Software_versioning) and there is no need to categorize the progress of a certain repository in different stages, then this strategy is unnecessary.

 ---